The regulars -

 Investigative Journalist: It’s interesting to compare how Brian Hayles writes for his two female protagonists in the Peladon stories.
 Drippy Jo is easily shoehorned into the role of playing royalty and falling in love whereas tomboy Sarah spends her time arguing her way out of trouble, grappling with soldiers and miners and taking an active role in the fight to reclaim the planet.
-It looks like women’s lib really has dawn on this show.
+It looks like women’s lib really has dawned on this show.
 In her Doctor Who career Lis Sladen has had to convince in the face some pretty absurd looking props posing as monsters (she managed to make Big Man T-Rex from Invasion of the Dinosaurs a genuine threat for a few seconds, that’s how good she is) but her fazed reaction to being first confronted with Alpha Centuri clearly shows that she is being pushed to the absolute limits.
 She soon slips into her groove and they develop and affectionate relationship.
 It’s how the other characters react to Centuri that make it so convincing (at least to me).
 Come episode two she stands between Centuri and sword wielding mainiac, grappling with Ettis with her usual spunk.
 Show don’t tell has always been my philosophy so having Sarah ram the idea of feminism down Tharila’s throat is the one time when I felt that she was a walking diatribe rather than a authentic character with an attitude that favours equality.
 I half expected her to walk out the throat room declaring ‘power to the batches!’ and clicking her fingers.
 It’s a shame because everywhere else in this story Sarah is handled as excellently as ever.
 Episode six is great for Sarah where she gets to hold a gun on Eckersley, bravely face what she thinks is going to be a shot to the back and grieve over the loss of her best friend.

 Menagerie: It’s not secret that this is direct sequel to The Curse of Peladon and as such it tries to cram in as many of the popular monsters from that story as possible whilst trying to add a few more to the mythos.
 It’s also true that I have an unerring affection for Alpha Centuri which completely bypasses my good taste chip and forces me to ignore all the design faults and naiveté that goes into creating such a creature.
 Whether it’s Ysanne Churchman’s insanely shrill voice, Stuart Fell’s intimate gesturing (oo-er), Brian Hayles’ scripting or simply because I immediately sympathise with any creature that looks that phallic I couldn’t tell but in my mind this is a living, breathing ‘penis in a cloak’ (TM Terrance Dicks) and in no way a rubber costume with a stuntman inside.
 In fact in my more delirious moments I can be seen menacing my husband around the flat with my hands as claws going ‘che-che-che…we could all have been killed!’ and trying to grapple the phone off him as he attempts to ring the local nuthouse.
 His bitchy line in episode five ‘thank you Eckersley but you are still a traitor!’ might be the best thing in this entire story.
-Vega Nexos doesn’t last beyond episode one but he continues the bizarre fascination of trying to make all aliens that visit Peladon as weird as possible, what with his glassy boss eyes, his bare man boobs and his impressively hairy legs.
+Vega Nexos doesn’t last beyond episode one but he continues the bizarre fascination of trying to make all aliens that visit Peladon as weird as possible, what with his glassy boss-eyed stare, his bare man boobs and his impressively hairy legs.
 Perhaps not the most convincing of races ever developed for the show but the way everybody seems to accept him convinces the viewer that this is a perfectly acceptable representative of his planet.
 Although given that the make up and costume artistes have failed to glue his eyes on in line makes that hard to swallow at times.
 Needless to say I have been looking for a head warmer in the style of the Peladon miner badger wear but to no avail.
 I hate it when science fiction shows feel the need to give their aliens funny haircuts to try and suggest their otherworldliness and this a particularly comical example.
 Bless Rex Robinson for acting his way out of it, the only miner to escape the show with any real dignity.
 Aggedor is still a man in a monkey suit but Lennie Mayne seems more careful this time to keep him in the shadows and to shoot him dramatically with quick cuts.

 Sparkling Dialogue: ‘Quite the little Napoleon, aren’t we?’